 UCLA atmospheric chemistry professor, Suzanne Paulson discovered that pollution from Los Angeles freeways can travel up to a mile or more.
 Other factors like wind direction, freeway design, time of day and vehicle types all have an impact.
 The geography and buildings around you might serve as protective barriers against — or basins that accumulate — wind-based toxins.

 Even moving away from an urban center might not completely free you from manufacturing pollution.
 Some studies suggest that particulate matter can travel all the way from China to the United States, especially the West Coast.

 Effects on the Lungs

 The lungs are especially sensitive to air contaminants.
-If you have a preexisting lung problem (emphysema, COPD, asthma, etc.) pollution may increase your symptoms or even make the disease worse.
+If you have a preexisting lung problem like emphysema, chronic obstructive pulmonary disease and asthma, pollution may increase your symptoms or even make the disease worse.
 Some air particles have even been associated with lung cancer.